umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Approval-Groups/index.md

 ## History

 The History tab provides an overview of the workflow activity for the current group.
-It displays a table containing the Page name with the Language variant, Type of workflow roles (Node-based approvals or Document-type approvals), workflow requested by, the date the workflow was requested, comment, and status of the workflow.
+It displays a table containing the Page name with the Language variant, Type of workflow roles (Node-based approvals or Document type approvals), workflow requested by, the date the workflow was requested, comment, and status of the workflow.

 ![Approval group history](images/approval-group-history.png)